|We are an Affiliate!|

 The best SD card for photography on the Canon EOS R5 is the Lexar 128GB UHS-II V90 SD card, and the best CFExpress card for video on the R5 is the Sandisk Extreme Pro 512GB.

-Let’s break down the memory card lingo and then figure out how much storage you really need for wedding photos, video, or a combination etc. But first let’s go through all the important information on the cards themselves that’s relevant to you.
+Later in this article I break down the memory card lingo so you can figure out for yourself how much storage you really need for wedding photos, video, or combination etc.

 The Canon EOS R5 takes two types of storage, and while you can use both for different purposes, Canon had different use-cases in mind; which is using SD cards for photography and some video, and using CFExpress cards for down sampled 4K and 8K video.

 You cannot record any of the following to the SD card:

 - 4K 119.9/100.0 fps (High Frame Rate movies)

 - 4K 59.94/50.00 fps ALL-I H.264 (YUV420, 8-bit)

 For these options you will need a CFExpress Type B card.

 You can record 8K and 4K in various IPB modes to the SD card; but what’s the difference between IPB and ALL-I?
 IPB files are compressed to be smaller files at a cost to the video quality.

 Canon couldn’t really go for two CFExpress card slots as it’s a relatively new format and is still extremely expensive.
 And SD cards are not fast enough to write 8K RAW or ALL-I that the camera is capable of, so two SD cards would not be future proof.